 The choice is express or results from the provisions of the contract or circumstances.

-In the absence of a choice, Article 4 provides a framework to help determine the applicable law: in general, the contract is governed by the law of the country with which it has the closest links.
+In the absence of a choice, article 4 provides a framework to help determine the applicable law: generally, the contract is governed by the law of the country with which it has the closest links.

 It may happen that we have to determine what is the regime of applicable employee inventions.

-Article 8 provides that the individual contract of employment is governed by the law chosen by the parties (unless a national law provides that a particular provision may not be derogated from).
+Article 8 provides that the individual employment contract is governed by the law chosen by the parties (unless a national law provides that a specific provision cannot be waived).

-If no choice is indicated by the parties, the applicable law is the law of the country in which the work is usually performed or in the absence of the country in which the institution that hired him is located.
+If no choice is indicated by the parties, the applicable law is the law of the country in which the work is usually performed or, failing this, the country in which the establishment which has hired it is located.

-Of course, if the facts show that another country has more connection with the employment contract, it is necessary to choose the latter country.
+Of course, if the facts show that another country has more ties to the employment contract, you must choose the latter country.

 Section 1.3. exceptions

-It may happen that the French judge refuses to recognize the jurisdiction of a foreign law that seems objectively applicable.
+It may happen that the French judge refuses to recognize the jurisdiction of a foreign law which seems objectively applicable.